Immunization Delivery for Pharmacists

 College of Pharmacy, University of Minnesota

 Dr. Ann Philbrick is an associate professor at the College of Pharmacy at the University Of Minnesota and a clinical pharmacist at the University Of Minnesota Veterinary Medical Center.
 She is on the faculty of St. Joseph’s Family Medicine Residency Program and maintains her pharmacy practice at Bethesda Family Medicine Clinic.
 She graduated in 2006 from the University of Nebraska Medical Center.
 She completed a PGY-1 Pharmacy Practice Residency with an emphasis in Ambulatory Care and a PGY-2 Specialized Residency in Ambulatory Care at the University Of Iowa Hospitals and Clinics.
 She became Board Certified in Pharmacotherapy in 2008.

 At Bethesda Family Medicine Clinic, she provides medication therapy management services and patient education on a variety of disease states and medications.
 Through collaborative practice protocols, she manages an anticoagulation service and visits with patients for smoking cessation.
 Dr. Philbrick is also a preceptor of pharmacy and medical students on rotation at the clinic as well as family medicine residents completing an elective rotation in pharmacotherapy.
 She provides didactic lectures in both the College of Pharmacy and College of Veterinary Medicine.
 In June 2010 she took over as content expert of immunization education at the College of Pharmacy.
 She has been published nationally on this topic including the Immunization Chapter in the ACCP Ambulatory Care Preparatory Review Course since its inception (2011) and a Chapter within the Ambulatory Care Self-Assessment Program (ACSAP).

-Participants will be required to pass (70% or better) a 38-point mid-term quiz released the second week of the activity and a 24-point final quiz released the fourth week of the activity.
+Participants will be required to pass (70% or better) a 23-question mid-term quiz during the second week of the activity and a 16-question final quiz during the fourth week of the activity.
 Participants are required to pass both quizzes prior to attending the live session for this activity.

 Participants can log in and access the learning materials 24 hours/day-7 days/week, at their convenience.